The Warehouse posts higher sales for first half but coronavirus uncertainty looms

 • The Warehouse Group upgrades FY19 profit forecast

-Warehouse Group chief executive Nick Grayston said the group remained in a strong financial position, with a net debt of $69m.
 It will next month pay out a dividend of 10 cents per share for the first half of the year, compared to 9 cents paid out in the same period a year earlier.

+The company has been undergoing a rapid transformation internally, including a shift to an every day low pricing model and initiatives to centralise its fulfilment operations and warehouse management system, which it says is expected to have ongoing benefits.

 Grayston said the result was a "positive start to FY20 trading" but the Covid-19 outbreak had cast significant uncertainty for the second-half of the year.